rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/_index.md

 ## Build cOS derivatives

-The starting point to use cos-toolkit is to check out our [examples](https://github.com/rancher-sandbox/cOS-toolkit/tree/master/examples), see also [creating bootable images](../creating-derivatives/creating_bootable_images) or have a look on one of our [sample repository](https://github.com/rancher-sandbox/cos-toolkit-sample-repo).
+The starting point to use cos-toolkit is to check out our [examples](https://github.com/rancher-sandbox/cOS-toolkit/tree/master/examples) and our [creating bootable images](../creating-derivatives/creating_bootable_images) section.

-The only requirement to build derivatives with `cos-toolkit` is docker installed, see [Development notes](../development) for more details on how to build `cOS` itself instead.
+The only requirement to build derivatives with `cos-toolkit` is Docker installed.
+If you are interested in building cOS-toolkit itself, see [Development notes](../development).

 ### What to do next?